MedleyHealth/OnPrem/README.md

 # OnPrem
-The on-premise worker of a hospital
+The client in the hospital